Finding & Working with Contractors | 37 views |

 Answer from Construction Brain

-WSIB and liability insurance serve completely different purposes for Ottawa contractors - WSIB protects workers while liability insurance protects you as the homeowner from property damage and injury claims.
+WSIB and liability insurance serve completely different purposes for Ottawa contractors - WSIB protects workers while liability insurance protects you as the homeowner from property damage and accidents.

 WSIB (Workplace Safety and Insurance Board)